 Key takeaways

-- Knowing the big differences between cannabis, marijuana, and hemp is key for smart conversations.
+- Knowing the big differences between cannabis, marijuana, and hemp is key for accurate communication.

-- Changes in laws shows why it's important to get cannabis classification right.
+- Changes in laws show why it's important to get cannabis classification right.

 - The words we use for cannabis come from history, law, and culture, affecting how we see these plants.

-- Being clear about these terms helps fix misunderstandings and promote safe use and rules.
+- Being clear about these terms helps fix misunderstandings and encourages more accurate understanding across the industry.

-- Understanding the differences helps us deal with the complex rules and views on these plants.
+- Understanding the differences helps with interpreting the rules and social perceptions of these plants.

 The fundamentals of cannabis classification